-Operates, cleans and services motor vehicles.
-Conducts preoperating vehicle inspections and documents results.
-Performs operator maintenance.
-Prepares, reviews, and maintains vehicle operator forms, records, and reports on vehicle operation, inspection, and dispatching activities.
-Performs dispatching duties.
-Controls equipment and performs custodial duties.
+The Vehicle Operations Job Specialty operates, cleans and services motor vehicles.
+Airmen vehicle specialists conduct pre-mission vehicle inspections and documents results and perform operator maintenance.
+Pre-operation checks are part of the job as well and the vehicle operations specialist will prepare, review, and maintain vehicle operator forms, records, and reports on vehicle operation, inspection, and dispatching activities.
+They also perform dispatching duties and control equipment and performs custodial duties.

-Plans and schedules vehicle operations activities and transportation support requirements.
-Designates and coordinates shuttle bus and mass transportation requirements.
-Manages school bus transportation.
-Develops taxi zones or stands.
-Plans and implements convoy operations.
+The vehicle specialist also plans and schedules vehicle operations activities and transportation support requirements, designates and coordinates shuttle bus and mass transportation requirements.
+They also manage school bus transportation, develops taxi zones or stands, plan and implement convoy operations.

 Performs fleet management functions.
 Develops base vehicle priority buy program, priority recall list, and rotation plan.
 Performs general fleet and operations analyses.
 Manages vehicle control program.
 Administers driver qualification and licensing program.
 Performs as quality assurance evaluator.

 Manages work centers.
 Establishes work methods and performance standards.
 Develops operating and administrative procedures.
 Organizes the unit.
 Reviews report and statistical data.
 Develops cost center resource requirement estimates.
 Allocates and inspects facilities and equipment.
 Conducts self inspections.
 Investigates accidents or incidents within functional areas.
 Coordinates manning requirements with manpower personnel.

 Manages Air Force equipment management system program for vehicle fleet.
 Develops alternative sources of support for operational vehicle shortfalls.
 Manages vehicle custodial account and vehicle authorization and utilization program.
 Prepares and defends base level submission for central appropriated funds procurement of motor vehicles and other budgetary accounts.
 Monitors and coordinates on military construction projects.